Summary of Services

 Established In Response to a Growing Need

-Founded in 1998 by The National Alliance on Mental Illness, Rosalie James Circle of the International Order of The King's Daughters and Sons, St. Johns County Mental Health Department and Trinity Chapel, St. John's Emergency Services and Homeless Coalition of St. Johns (ESHC) provides support to families and children facing challenges in the community.
+Founded in 1998 by The National Alliance on Mental Illness, Rosalie James Circle of the International Order of The King's Daughters and Sons, St. Johns County Mental Health Department, and Trinity Chapel, St. John's Emergency Services and Homeless Coalition of St. Johns (ESHC) provides support to families and children facing challenges in the community.
 This coalition was established in response to the growing need for comprehensive services aimed at addressing homelessness and mental health issues in the area.

 Offering Families Access to Essential Resources